msqd/harp/docs/contribute/applications.rst

 .. code-block:: text

     # Missing dependency
-    MissingDependencyError: Application 'proxy' requires 'storage' but it is not enabled
+    MissingDependencyError: Application 'dashboard' requires 'storage' but it is not enabled

     # Circular dependency
-    CircularDependencyError: Circular dependency detected: proxy → storage → proxy
+    CircularDependencyError: Circular dependency detected: a → b → c → a

 **Testing with partial systems:**